How to stop potato blight

 What is potato blight?

 Most infections in gardens and allotments are blown in from nearby plots, although it can also arise from infected material that has been left in the ground.
 Blight can occur as early as June but is more common in July and August.
-It usually starts in the South West of the UK.
+It usually starts in the south-west of the UK.

 Identifying potato blight symptoms

 The first sign of potato blight is dark blotches on the leaves, starting at the leaf tips and edges.
 They then spread, causing the foliage to shrivel and collapse.
-Blotches also appear on the stems, which turn black and rot.
+Blotches then start to appear on the stems, which turn black and rot.
 At the same time, white spores appear around the dark blotches and on the undersides of the leaves.
 If the problem is left unchecked, it will travel down to the tubers.
 The spores can also be washed into the soil by rain, also infecting the tubers.
 Once one tuber is infected, the problem spreads rapidly, turning them red-brown.
 White, smelly slime then appears on the crop and it rapidly rots.

 Treating potato blight